warp-contracts/academy/redstone-academy-docs/docs/pst/writing-pst-contract/contract-source.md

 Let's talk about contract source.
 It exports one function - `handle` - which accepts two arguments:

-- `state` - contract's current state
+- `state` - contract's current state.
 - `action` - contract interaction with two properties:
-  - `caller` - wallet address of user interacting with the contract
+  - `caller` - wallet address of user interacting with the contract.
   - `input` - user's input to the contract.

 `Handle` function should end by:

-- returning `{ state: newState }` - when contract's state is changing after specific interaction
+- returning `{ state: newState }` - when contract state is changing after specific interaction.
-- returning `{ result: someResult }` - when contract's state is not changing after interaction
+- returning `{ result: someResult }` - when contract state is not changing after interaction.
-- throwing `ContractError` exception
+- throwing `ContractError` exception.

 ## 📃 Contract source types